 Creating major synergies, the consortium brings together the most prominent researchers in the field of anaerobic fungi in Europe, either as consortium members or with an ancillary role.
 Members of this consortium are well integrated into the international Anaerobic Fungi Network and the specific strengths of each group complement each other perfectly.
 A few to mention are mycology, molecular detection methods and phylogenetics, molecular analytics and bioinformatics, microscopy, anaerobic digestion and microbial culturing , continuous anaerobic culturing and anaerobif fungi enzyme activity measurements.
 The synergism among working groups will minimise the duplication of efforts and is key to the efficient and successful completion of the project.

-You can learn about individual competences and responsibilities by clicking on their profiles.
+You can learn about individual competences and responsibilities by clicking on their pictures.

 The Institute of Microbiology at the University of Innsbruck was founded in 1972 and has a long tradition in environmental microbiology and fungal taxonomy.
 Upgrading and recycling of biomass-based wastes has become a research focus, and in the field of mycology, UIBK is among the leading ones in the D.A.CH region.
 The Institute is involved in numerous (inter)national co-operations, and around 60 scientific papers are published every year.
 UIBK is the only University partner in the consortium and thus will have the major role in PhD supervision.
 The working group microbial resource management, headed by Prof. Insam, is dedicated to environmental microbiology including intensive research on anaerobic fungi and lignocellulose degradation during anaerobic digestion.